 The actor who made magic believable to a whole generation deserves high praise.
 Yet Daniel Radcliffe’s popularity with the ‘Harry Potter’ franchise doesn’t justify his talents as a performer.
 There are many movies that he is a part of, which were released after the franchise ended, which are evidence of his acting prowess and versatility.
 Movies like ‘The Woman In Black’ (2012), ‘Kill Your Darlings’ (2013), ‘Victor Frankenstein’ (2015), ‘Swiss Army Man’ (2016), ‘Guns Akimbo’ (2019), and ‘Weird: The Al Yankovic Story’ (2022) showcase Radcliffe’s capabilities.
-If you are a fan of his from his ‘Harry Potter’ days or his recent filmography, you might wonder when and in what you will see him next.
+If you are a fan of his from his ‘Harry Potter’ days or his recent filmography, you might wonder when and where you will see him next.
 Well, here we bring you the list of his upcoming projects!

-5. Trust the Man (TBA)
+3. Trust the Man (TBA)

 Radcliffe and Lucas Hedges will star in Will Graham’s war thriller ‘Trust the Man.’
 The script, written by Graham, is set during the Vietnam War.
 It follows an ambitious Army Intelligence officer assigned to investigate a decorated soldier with a mysterious past.
 As surveillance and interrogation intensify, the line between loyalty and fixation starts to blur, leading both men into an uncontrollable and dangerous connection.
 Currently in its nascent stages, ‘Trust the Man’ awaits filming and a release date.